achampagne1/Working-Mouse-Example-For-Pic32MX/README.md

 The only modification that needs to be done to MPLab is to install the PIC32 Peripheral Library for the xc32 compiler.
 The download link can be found at https://www.microchip.com/SWLibraryWeb/product.aspx?product=PIC32%20Peripheral%20Library Once it is downloaded it has instructions on how to install the extra libraries needed.
+NOTE: Some Fubarino Mini come equipped with the PIC32MX270F256D.
+This chip is essentailly identical to the PIC32MX250F128D, but it has greater amount of memory.
+If you do have the PIC32MX270F256D just change the chip type in the project properties.